Code-Institute-Submissions/ryanjbm-Milestone3/README.md

   From the <b>Home Page</b> the user will scroll down and select one of the articles for example the <b>Home decor</b> Article and read through what experts recommend.
 11. "I am a user wishing to create an account on Hidden Gems to recommend a product i recently found" User will navigate to <b>Register</b> page via navigation bar, fill in the Register form and click submit, they will then be redirected to the <b>Profile</b> page, an option will appear saying <b>Recommend Product</b> which they will click, fill in the form and press the recommend product button to submit.

+### Manual Testing
+Test: Find the purpose of the site
+Expected outcome: To find a description on first page of what the site does without needing to scroll.
+Result: Passed

+Test: Able to register a new account and view profile Expected Outcome: Be able to register with all forms functioning properly and able to login
+Result: Passed

+Test: Able to recommend product
+Expected outcome: Once logged in, able to fill out product recommendation form and succesfully submit
+Result: Passed

+Test: Be able to edit reecommendation
+Expected outcome: Be able to click edit button and change fields such as the name of product and submit change
+Result: Passed

+Test: Be able to delete product recommendation Expected outcome:Be able to click edit button on product submitted by user, click delete and confirm delete in pop up window
+Result: Passed

+Test: Unable to register without filling in all fields Expected outcome: When filling in field if left blank on submit message appear under field saying to not leave blank
+Result: Passed

+Test: Unable to register with unmatching password Expected outcome: When filling in field if passwords do not match, message flash above field saying passwords didn't match and user is unable to register
+Result: Passed

+Test: Unable to login with wrong login details Expected outcome: Flash message above form saying wrong username and or password
+Redult: Passed

 ### Testing Devices

 My webpage was tested using Google Developer Tools to see if it's responsive.
 All devices were tested successfully including Iphones, Samsungs and Ipads of different screen sizes